-- 1. Admission committee made of two church/school people (selected by Leadership), the principal and a teacher. - o Committee will meet on an as needed basis to interview students for admittance. - Requires three "yes" votes to admit student.
-The teacher voting on this will be a teacher selected by the principal from the prospective student's campus, depending on whether it is elementary, middle or high school.
-If there is a family with students in all grades the committee will have at least one teacher from each campus from which there is a student.
-In this case a majority vote rules. - o All currently required references and paperwork must be completed and verified before the interview.
-(Application, church verification, reference and any signed forms.) - Will meet during school, or after school, or at night depending on need of prospective student family and administration. - Will interview and look at qualifications to admit students. - o Minutes of the meeting and vote will be kept and submitted to Leadership.
+- 1. Admission committee made of a pastor, the principal, and a teacher. - Committee will meet on an as needed basis to interview students for admittance. - Requires three "yes" votes to admit student. - All currently required references and paperwork must be completed and verified before the interview.
+(Application, church verification, reference and any signed forms.) - Will meet during school, or after school, or at night depending on need of prospective student family and administration. - Will interview and look at qualifications to admit students. - Minutes of the meeting and vote will be kept and submitted to the pastors.